Learning Maono Link Software

 5. Connection and Pairing

 Step 1: Connect the receiver to a USB port on your computer or smartphone.
-The receiver LED will blinks slowly (awaiting connection).
+The receiver's indicator light will blinks slowly (awaiting connection).

 Step 2: Turn off the microphone, then press and hold the power button on the bottom of the microphone until the indicator below the knob flashes rapidly.